 There is a truism which should be reflected in any project management guidelines – that there is a tendency to action before the desired outcomes are clearly and explicitly stated.
 This is the road to failure.

-The UK’s Industrial Society suggests that one of the main reasons for project failure is inadequate detailed definition of the project.
+The UK’s Industrial Society (now the Work Foundation) suggested that one of the main reasons for project failure is inadequate detailed definition of the project.

 This detail must include a statement of the project’s:

 Below are definitions of aims, objectives and outcomes with critical questions relating to each.
 Seek answers to all of these before starting work, if you want to get your project off to a flying start.

 Aims – the overall goals of the project.
 They are statements of desired intent.
 The broad scope of what you aspire to achieve.

 Objectives – the details of how the “wish” will be made reality.
 Objectives are a call to action and to initiate a plan.
 They normally start as “The objectives of this project are…”

 Outcomes – express what will be made possible if the objectives are achieved.
 They are the differences the intervention will make.
 They normal start as “As a result of this project the organisation will be able to…”